Batting (cricket): Stance

 The stance is the position in which a batter stands to have the ball bowled to them.
 An ideal stance is "comfortable, relaxed and balanced", with the feet 40 cm apart, parallel and astride the crease.
 Additionally, the front shoulder should be pointing down the wicket, the head facing the bowler, the weight equally balanced and the bat near the back toe.
-A slight crouch is adopted in order to be in a more effective striking posture whilst also isometrically preloading the muscles; this allows the stroke to be played more dynamically.
+A slight crouch is adopted in order to be in a more effective striking posture whilst also isometrically loading the muscles; this allows the stroke to be played more dynamically.
 As the ball is about to be released, the batter will lift their bat up behind in anticipation of playing a stroke and will shift their weight onto the balls of their feet.
 By doing this they are ready to move swiftly into position to address the ball once they see its path out of the bowler's hand.

 Although the textbook, side-on stance is the most common, a few international players, such as Shivnarine Chanderpaul and Steve Smith, use an "open" or "square on" stance.

 Backlift

 A right-handed batter lifts his bat in preparation for hitting the ball.

-Backlift is how a batter lifts his bat in preparation for hitting the ball.
+Backlift is how a batter lifts their bat in preparation for hitting the ball.
 While the bat should be raised as vertically as possible, coaching manuals often suggest that correct technique is for the bat to be slightly angled from the perpendicular; a common instruction is to point the face of the bat in the direction of first or second slip.
 Some players (notably, in recent times, Brian Lara, Virender Sehwag) have employed an exaggerated backlift.
 Others, who have employed the more unorthodox open stance, such as Peter Willey, had a more abbreviated backlift.

 Forward and back

-Depending upon the path of the ball, the batter will either move forward or back in his attempt to intercept it.
+Depending upon the path of the ball, the batter will either move forward or back in their attempt to intercept it.
 A forward movement is designated a front foot shot, whereas a backward movement is designated a back foot shot.
 A front foot shot is typically used to address a ball arriving at between ankle and thigh height.
 The batter will step forward towards the ball, bending their front knee to bring the bat down to the anticipated height of the ball.
 By moving forward, the batter is also able to intercept the ball immediately after it has pitched, thus nullifying any potentially dangerous lateral movement.
 A back foot shot is typically used to address a ball arriving at between thigh and head height.
 The batter will step back and, if necessary, stand on their tiptoes to raise the bat to the height of the ball.
 By stepping back towards the wicket, the batter also receives the advantage of having an extra small amount of time to react to any unexpected lateral movement or variation in bounce.